 Guru Poornima takes place during the full moon in July each year in which the connection with one’s source of inspiration in life is celebrated, reinforced and highlighted.

 Having a guru doesn’t mean that I no longer have a mind, personality, ego, decisions to make or a life to fully live.
 It means to live life with inspiration and purpose.
 This takes practice, perseverance and faith.
-An ongoing yogic practice sadhana builds the foundation and supports the growth of this relationship.
+An ongoing yogic practice know as sadhana builds the foundation and supports the growth of this relationship.

-During Guru Poornima, we try to connect with the energy field of the guru, which is spiritual in nature.
+During Guru Poornima, we try to connect with the energy field of the guru known as the guru tattwa, which is spiritual in nature.
+The cosmic energies are conducive to higher awareness during this time.
 The word guru does not mean teacher or propagator.

-The force of my guru in my life is tangible.
+The force of my guru in my life is very tangible.
 His ongoing presence serves as a reminder of my dharma and path as an aspirant.
 The fact that I teach and share yoga is a by-product of this lifelong effort.
 The yoga practices and disciplines he has imparted, simplicity in living and motivation to continually improve are always with me.
-The teachings he imparts are there to help me stand firmly on my own two feet, no matter what life circumstances play out.
-It is an unending relationship which I will always cherish.
+The teachings he imparts are there to help me stand firmly on my own two feet, no matter what life circumstances I encounter.